 Hope is a friendly, close-knit community of students, faculty and staff.
 Every Thursday, the entire campus gathers for Chapel, and on Tuesdays they meet in small groups.
 Student clubs are a great way for students to build friendships over common interests.
 Student organizations include: Black Student Union, Brazilian Jiu-Jitsu Club, Country Club, Dance Team, Disneyland Pass Club, Hip Hop Kickboxing Club, International Justice Mission, International Society for Business as Mission, Korean-English Speaking Club, Mecha Club, Nerd Club, Operation Erga, Orange Hoppers, Psychology Club, Royal Rowdies, Salsa Club, Swing Club, Ultimate Frisbee, and Zumba.
 In addition, the Office of Campus Ministries provides numerous outreach opportunities to share faith and assist the less fortunate in the greater Los Angeles/Orange County area.

 Hope International University’s 11-acre main campus is located in the city of Fullerton, North Orange County, California.
-The university’s library, student center, gymnasium, student dining facilities, bookstore, on-campus housing, and main administrative offices are located here, as are the classrooms, faculty offices, and administrative offices.
-HIU’s Fullerton campus has been named as one of the 50 most beautiful Christian schools in the world.
-The campus boasts recently renovated state-of-the-art classrooms, student dining facilities, student lounges, fitness center, bookstore, on-campus housing, full-service library, and many other amenities.
-It also features a newly designed Student Center which houses many important areas such as the cafeteria, fitness center, and student affairs.
+The university’s library, student center, gymnasium, bookstore, and on-campus housing are located here, as are the classrooms, faculty offices, and administration.
+The campus boasts recently renovated state-of-the-art classrooms, and a newly designed Student Center which houses the cafeteria, student lounges, fitness center, student affairs and other amenities.

 HIU’s Anaheim Education Center is located in Stadium Towers, on Katella Avenue off the 57 Freeway in the city of Anaheim, adjacent to Angel’s Stadium and the Anaheim Amtrak/Metro Link Station.
 Classrooms, faculty offices, and administrative offices for online undergraduate and graduate programs are located here.
 The Hope Counseling Center, providing professional counseling services to the campus and the community, also operates from this location.